Basis-Theory/basistheory-integration-guides/collections/concepts/what-are-tokens.md

 ## Aliasing

-In some scenarios, you need your token to be in a specific format.
+In some scenarios, you need your token identifier to be in a specific format.
 This may be because you have to pass existing validation requirements, have an existing data format or database schema that is hard to change.
 Aliasing provides a simple way to customize the format of your token identifier to meet your needs.

 Let’s assume you have a social security number you are storing and you want to alias the token identifier to match the SSN format: